uw-it-aca/django-userservice/README.md

     'userservice.user.UserServiceMiddleware',

-This project uses a function "can_override()" defined in your app to control access to the user override app.
-It finds it via USERSERVICE_OVERRIDE_AUTH_MODULE in your setting.py:
+This project uses a function defined in your app to control access to the user override functionality.
+To use, add this to your settings.py:

-    USERSERVICE_OVERRIDE_AUTH_MODULE = 'your_app.module.can_override'
+    USERSERVICE_OVERRIDE_AUTH_MODULE = 'your_app.module.can_override_user'

-If you want to validate the user ids required for override, add this to your settings.py:
+If you want to validate the user ids required for override with a local function, add this to your settings.py:

-    USERSERVICE_VALIDATION_MODULE='userservice.validation.is_email'

-The validation module can be replaced with a local implementation for your applicaiton.
+    USERSERVICE_VALIDATION_MODULE='your_app.module.validate_user'

 With all of that in place, request.user will be either the actual user, or the user you are impersonating.
 To get more information about the current user, you can use:

     user_service = UserService()